jitka-svobodova/de1/projekty.md

 *   **Student C (Data Scaler & BCD):** Converting raw ADC data (0–4095) to real voltage (0.0V – 1.0V) or percentages.
 Converting results to BCD format for display.
 *   **Student D (Visualizer & Alarm):** Displaying the value on the 7-segment display and visualizing signal levels on the 16-LED bar graph.
 Implementing an alarm (flashing LEDs when a set limit is exceeded).

+### 3.18.
+Custom I2C/SPI Design (3–4 students)
+Advanced integration of a custom external sensor (via Pmod) that is not included in the standard assignments.
+The goal is to design a complete hardware driver and data processing unit for a specific peripheral (e.g., OLED display, ToF sensor, Compass, or Pressure sensor).
+*   **Student A (Bus Master):** Implementation of the communication protocol (I2C/SPI Master) according to the sensor's datasheet.
+Handles start/stop conditions, clock generation, and timing requirements.
+*   **Student B (Register Manager):** Logic for sensor initialization and configuration (setting sampling rates, precision, or power modes).
+Handles the state machine for reading from and writing to specific internal registers.
+*   **Student C (Data Processor):** Conversion of raw binary data from the sensor into human-readable units (e.g., Pressure in hPa, Distance in mm).
+Implements necessary mathematical operations (scaling, offsets).
+*   **Student D (UI & Visualization):** Integration with the Nexys A7 peripherals.
+Displays the measured values on the 7-segment display or 16-LED bar graph and handles user input for mode switching.

 ---

 ## 4. Documentation Requirements (README.md)